 Winter fades gradually into spring, the days get longer and I spent once more a short holiday in my second home Slovakia.

 This time I visited the Slovak Paradise and Košice in eastern Slovakia.

 The Slovak Paradise (Slovenský raj) is a jagged limestone plateau without a dominating mountain ridge.

 The Slovak Paradise National Park, the northern edge located around ten kilometers southwards of Poprad-Tatry (and hence not far off from the High Tatras) and the southern border touching the town Dobšiná, stretches over a total area of around two hundred square kilometers.
 Small in comparison with the Low Tatras national park, the largest national park in Slovakia (which is almost ten times larger).

-A convenient starting point for hiking or other outdoor activities in the Slovak Paradise is Spišská Nová Ves, fifteen railway minutes away from Poprad.
+A convenient starting point for hiking or for doing other outdoor activities in the Slovak Paradise is Spišská Nová Ves, fifteen railway minutes away from Poprad.

 Spišská Nová Ves

 Like many other cities in Central Slovakia, Spišská Nová Ves has a colorful mining history (mostly copper mining).
-As opposed to many other former mining towns however, the transition to a modern industrial site was a success.
+In contrast to many other former mining towns though, the transition to a modern industrial site was a comparative success.

-This day the town benefits considerably from tourism in the adjacent Slovak Paradise National Park.
+This day the town benefits measurably from tourism in the adjacent Slovak Paradise National Park.

 Most of the more interesting architecture and sights are to be found on the lens-shaped square in the town center, like the main churches and bronze works in front of the Radnica Mestský úrad (administration building).

 My hiking tour was circular, so starting and finishing point were identical: the train station in Spišská Nová Ves.

-My first destination was Berezinec around ten kilometers north-east of Dobšina, which I reached after a four hours hike.
+My first destination was Berezinec around ten kilometers north-east of Dobšina, that I reached after a four hours hike.